Jeff Clapper, Professor

 Training and experience in research methods are among the most important facets of a well-rounded graduate student education.
 Excellent facilities and large herds and flocks of livestock are available for Animal Science research at South Dakota State University.
 Modern research facilities, including state-of-the-art facilities for cow-calf management and ruminant nutrition, along with new swine education and research facilities, both on-site and off-site, were completed in 2016.

-The Department conducts cutting edge research that creates opportunities for graduate students.
-Qualified students may apply for a Graduate Research Assistant position and the Darwin Britzman Graduate Assistant Scholarship.
+The department conducts cutting edge research that creates opportunities for graduate students.
+Qualified students may apply for a Graduate Research Assistant position.